-The second question we can do, like you said, the bond is not on Hexaware where it's colored.
+The second question we can do, like you said, the bond is not on Hexaware it's Carlyle.
 Nevertheless, I'll say that we have good options on the table, so you should not think of it as an issue.
 So when or much before the time comes, there will be an answer for it.

-Shweta Seth: Okay.
+Shweta Seth:

+Okay.
 Thank you.